 Finding the best employees is one of the most important tasks that good business executives perform.
-For CIOs – or any leaders looking for good IT employees – this job takes on additional importance (and difficulty) because of the high stakes inherent with information security and a highly competitive labor market.
-Evidence of this reality is easy to find: publications like Business Insider and the LinkedIn Talent Blog are filled with evidence of job turnover and advice for recruiting the best people.
+For CIOs – or any leaders looking for transformational IT employees – this job takes on additional importance (and difficulty) because of the high stakes inherent with information security and a highly competitive labor market.
+Evidence of this reality is easy to find as national publications are filled with evidence of job turnover and advice for recruiting the best people.
 Staffing these crucial IT positions remains vitally important for any good CIO, and those who fail to identify and attract talent handicap themselves.

 Internal Development and Local Recruitment

 One key way to fill a staff with elite IT workers is to develop existing employees’ skills internally.
-Mike Nettles, CIDO for Papa John’s, shared some of his tactics for developing and retaining the best talent when he spoke with us last year.
-“At Papa John’s,” he told us, “we run monthly ‘hackathons’, with our IT team members.
-One theme may be to show me something cool with our data or taking a stab at solving a real business problem.
-Then the teams are asked to present working prototypes of their ideas.”
-Nettles also elaborated on other tactics such as involving his IT team in recruiting efforts or working with local colleges, showing a multifaceted approach to developing the best personnel.
+Mike Nettles, former CIDO for Papa John’s, shared some of his tactics for developing and retaining the best talent.
+“At Papa John’s,” he told us, “we ran monthly ‘hackathons’, with our IT team members.
+One theme was to show me something cool with our data or taking a stab at solving a real business problem.
+Then the teams were asked to present working prototypes of their ideas.”
+Nettles also elaborated on other tactics such as involving his IT teams in recruiting efforts or working with local colleges, showing a multifaceted approach to developing the best personnel.
 By actively encouraging career growth and skill development, Nettles ensures that his team is constantly growing and improving.

 Developing talent internally is critically important for staffing the best IT teams, but it’s equally crucial to demonstrate future career opportunities to employees.
 In past interviews, many CIOs repeatedly stressed the importance of fostering career growth.
 “Most people in technology want to grow in their technical progression, perhaps even to a management role,” Dennis Yang, CIO for the MPAA, told us, continuing, “If you don’t talk to your team and find out what they’re interested in, they will probably look for another position outside the organization.”
 IT employees often want to see a credible career evolution, usually from entry-level positions to leadership, and encouraging this progression is one of the best ways to build loyalty within a team.

 Another talent-retention strategy that complements internal development is college recruitment.
 By tapping into growing enthusiasm for technology in higher education, CIOs can establish their companies as good landing spots for graduates and start the talent-development process as early as possible.
 Sarah Naqvi, CIO for HMSHost, told us that she follows this plan.
 She said, “we align ourselves with area universities so that we can tap into future talent pools and to drive innovation.”
-Marty Smith, CIO for GreenSky, also mentioned the importance of appealing to local colleges when he spoke with us last November.
+Marty Smith, former CIO for GreenSky, also mentioned the importance of appealing to local colleges.
 With IT jobs in high demand, students at the college level are increasingly likely to pursue matching career paths.
 Appealing directly to these individuals may not solve every job problem for CIOs, but reaching out can help situate companies for sustainable, long-term hiring success.